THE CACTUS MAN

 AN OFFICIAL SOURCE FOR DOGTUFF™ TURF GRASS

 A stunning, rare, deep blue hybrid of two winter hardy Agaves.
 Cold hardy to Zone 5.
 It will be at least 15 years to bloom.
+Incredible, impressed leaf patterns better than on most agaves.
 15" high x 20" wide.
+Very polite in the garden.
+Minimal production of pups.
 Comes in 2.5 inch pot.

-Havard's Agave is the king of the Davis Mountains of West Texas.
+This is the king-sized Havard's Agave from the Davis Mountains of West Texas.
+It's by far the largest Agave that we can grow in chilly Denver.
 The broad, rich blue leaves are incredibly handsome.
-Plants grow to 24 inches high by 36 inches wide in 10 to 15 years.
+Plants grow to 24 inches high by 48 inches wide in 10 to 15 years.
 Havard's Agave has very few offsets over the years unlike some species.
-Hardy to zone 5 (-20 degrees F.).
-Foliage is much broader than the parryi types.
-Sold in 2...
+Hardy to zo...

 This handsome Century plant from northern Arizona will be the jewel of your rock garden.
 This form has narrow, vertical green leaves with white spines.
 12 inches high and 20" wide.
 Hardy to zone 5 (-20 degrees F.) Comes in 2.5 inch pots

 This hardy form of Lechuguilla Century Plant is from seed in the Chisos Mountains of west TX.
 The narrow green leaves have a light colored stripe in the center.
 15" high by 30" wide.
 Hardy to Zones 5.
 Sold in 2.5 inch pots.

 A gorgeous form of Utah century plant.
 With it's long, white terminal spines this hardy century plant is right at home in the rock garden.
 12"H X 18W.
 Zone 5.
 Sold in 2.5" pots.